amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

   - [ITEM_PRODUCT_TYPE_CHANGE](#item_product_type_change).
 Sent whenever there is a change to the product type name of any ASIN that the selling partner has a brand relationship with.

   - [LISTINGS_ITEM_STATUS_CHANGE](#listings_item_status_change).
 Sent whenever there is a change in the status of a listings item that a selling partner owns.
   - [LISTINGS_ITEM_ISSUES_CHANGE](#listings_item_issues_change).
 Sent whenever there is a change to the issues associated with a listings item that the selling partner owns.

   - [MFN_ORDER_STATUS_CHANGE](#mfn_order_status_change).
 Sent whenever there is a change in the status of a MFN order availability.

+  - [PRODUCT_TYPE_DEFINITIONS_CHANGE](#product_type_definitions_change).
+Sent whenever there is a new Product Type or Product Type Version.

   - [REPORT_PROCESSING_FINISHED](#report_processing_finished).
 Sent whenever any report that you have requested using the the Selling Partner API for Reports reaches a report processing status of DONE, CANCELLED, or FATAL.

 ## ACCOUNT_STATUS_CHANGED

+Sellers can subscribe to this notification.

 The **ACCOUNT_STATUS_CHANGED** notification is sent whenever the Account Status changes for the developers subscribed merchant/marketplace pairs.
-A notification is published whenever the merchant's account status changes between NORMAL, WARNING, AT_RISK, and SUSPENDED.
+A notification is published whenever the merchant's account status changes between NORMAL, AT_RISK, and DEACTIVATED.

 **ACCOUNT_STATUS_CHANGED Payload schema: Version 2021-01-01**